WilkMat3/SET09102_Personal_Portfolio/week11_requirements.md

 ```
 *Figure 1 - acceptance criteria for the ticket*

 The reason why I have changed the requirements was because of the way databases work.
-We want the Id to be unique and it is much easier to update the records when we have a unique ID rather than using name for as unique ID.
-Name should be more of a description for the role and nothing else.
+We want the ID to be unique and it is much easier to update the records when we have a unique ID rather than using a name for a unique ID.
+The name should be more of a description of the role and nothing else.

-Other work I have completed this week was because of the state of the main branch, we require 3 reviewers for the pull request to be merged.
+Other work I completed this week was because of the state of the main branch, we require 3 reviewers for the pull request to be merged.
 Unfortunately, we had some code that did not work well and the main branch ended up having 3 different test projects for some reason.
-On top of that no one apart from myself was registering their dependecy injections.
+On top of that, no one apart from myself was registering their dependency injections.

 To sort out the issues with the main branch I merged it into my last pull request and I removed the testing solution completely.
-Before that I copied all test classes to a separate folder so I could use them again.
-After that I added a new testing solutions and configured reference to the Undac project as well as installed all dependencies for MAUI.
-I communicated my changes to my colleagues and told them to review and approve my pr before anything else.
+Before that, I copied all test classes to a separate folder so I could use them again.
+After that, I added new testing solutions and configured references to the Undac project as well as installed all dependencies for MAUI.
+I communicated my changes to my colleagues and told them to review and approve my PR before anything else.

-For the ticket itself, I have added all Crud operations using MVVM pattern.
+For the ticket itself, I have added all Crud operations using the MVVM pattern.
 This time I used the UI we have created for all "CRUD tickets".
-I added relevant repository and model and then proceeded with adding logic to the view model form my page.
+I added the relevant repository and model and then proceeded with adding logic to the view model from my page.

 ```